-- 4.1.9 Action level exceedances of SS (average value at 4 mg/L) were recorded at downstream B and C and F_Inland M. Action level exceedance of turbidity (3.4 NTU) was recorded at Lake 1D.
-The exceedances were mainly due to the heavy rainstorm event occurred on 16 April 2009. - 4.1.10 Limit level exceedances of NH3-N (average value at 0.02 mg/L) and NO2-N (average value at 0.02 mg/L) were recorded at downstream A and C and F_Filter.
-Limit level exceedances of chlorophyll a (average value 1.9 μg/L) were recorded at downstream A, B, C, F_Inland M and F_Filter. - 4.1.11 Water quality of the streams before any commencement works were measured in April 2006 in order to indicate natural variation between dry and wet seasons.
+- 4.1.10 Action level exceedances of SS (average value at 4 mg/L) were recorded at downstream A, B and C. Limit level exceedances of NH3-N (average value at 0.02 mg/L) was recorded at downstream A only.
+Limit level exceedances of chlorophyll a (average value 1.1 μ g/L) were recorded at downstream A, B, C, F_Inland M and F_Filter. - 4.1.11 For the exceedances level of SS and Chlorophyll a, the concentrations are low when compare to the natural environment variation for streams during wet season.
+Therefore, they are considered non-project related. - 4.1.12 Water quality of the streams before any commencement works were measured in April 2006 in order to indicate natural variation between dry and wet seasons.
 By taking into account the seasonal variation (wet season) together with the baseline monitoring data (dry season), 95%-ile and 99%-ile for NH3-N are 0.08 mg/L and 0.21 mg/L, 95%-ile and 99%-ile for NO3-N are 0.55 and 0.85 mg/L and 95%-ile and 99%-ile for TIN are 0.71 mg/L and 1.08 mg/L. These concentrations are well within the wet season natural variation range.
-Therefore, it is considered that all exceedances are found non-project related. - 4.1.12 The lake 1D is designed for temporary storage to collect the runoff from East Course through the closed low flow drainage system.
+Therefore, it is considered that all exceedances are found non-project related. - 4.1.13 The lake 1D is designed for temporary storage to collect the runoff from East Course through the closed low flow drainage system.
 The water will be recycled and reused as one of the irrigation water sources for the East Course.
-Exceedances of Ortho-P (0.25 mg/L), and TP (0.25 mg/L) were recorded.
+Exceedances of Ortho P and TP were recorded.
 As there is no overflow / discharge from the Lake 1D to marine or fresh water bodies, no further action has to be taken.

-4.1.13 The monitoring of pesticides are summarised in Table 4.1-3.
+4.1.14 The monitoring of pesticides are summarised in Table 4.1-3.
 All applied pesticides were below detection limit.